ZeroDarkHardy/CASE-STUDY-Smart-Device-Fitness-Data/README.md

 ![summary_statistics.png](https://github.com/ZeroDarkHardy/CASE-STUDY-Smart-Device-Fitness-Data/blob/main/images/summary_statistics.png)

-### Incorrect Assumptions and Ambiguous Trendlines
+### Inspecting Unclean Data

-The first plot I generated with R turned out to be based on a mistaken assumption: That there would be a correlation between the number of calories burned in the day and the amount of sleep the user enjoyed at night.
+The first plot generated with R turned out to be based on a mistaken assumption: That there would be a correlation between the number of calories burned in the day and the amount of sleep the user enjoyed at night.
 As you can see in the scatterplot below, that assumption turned out to be wholly incorrect.

 ![calories_vs_sleep_minutes.png](https://github.com/ZeroDarkHardy/CASE-STUDY-Smart-Device-Fitness-Data/blob/main/images/calories_vs_sleep_minutes.png)